bchh325/trading-site/README.md

 # Stock Watchlist

 ## **View the app here! https://bchh325.github.io/trading-site/#/**
+*Note (01/23/23): My semester has started, so I will rarely have time to implement what I want here.* <br>
+*I will prioritize learning new technologies and implementing what I know in a better way in my most recent* <br>
+*spotify-distribution repository and come back to this occasionally.*

 Currently in the works is my first full-stack application, a stock market watchlist using several